Research

 Weight Bias & Weight Stigma

-People who have a higher body weight are vulnerable to stereotypes, bias, bullying, and discrimination in our society.
-Known as “weight bias” or “weight stigma,” these experiences occur for both children and adults in many aspects of daily life.
-People face weight discrimination in the workplace, biased attitudes from health care professionals, negative stereotypes in the media, barriers in education, and weight stigma in interpersonal relationships.
-These stigmatizing experiences are harmful, leading to both immediate and long-term consequences for emotional and physical health, reducing quality of life.
+People who have a higher body weight are vulnerable to stereotypes, bullying, bias, stigma, and discrimination in our society.
+Both children and adults with higher body weight face weight stigma in many aspects of daily life.
+These experiences can include unfair treatment in the workplace, inequities in health care, negative stereotypes in the media, barriers in education, and stigma in interpersonal relationships.
+These stigmatizing experiences are harmful, contributing to emotional distress and poor physical health, and reduced quality of life.

 Media Gallery